-Early measurements of surface wave dispersion was extended to frequencies much below 4 mHz, e.g. the analysis of Ewing and Press (1956) extended to 2 mHz and that of Toksöz and Anderson (1966) extended even to 1.5 mHz.
-At such long periods, Coriolis coupling between Rayleigh and Love waves becomes considerable (see Figure 13).
+Early measurements of surface wave dispersion were extended to frequencies much below 4 mHz.
+For example, the analysis of Ewing and Press (1956) extended to 2 mHz and that of Toksöz and Anderson (1966) extended even to 1.5 mHz.
+At such long periods, Coriolis coupling between Rayleigh and Love waves becomes considerable (see Figure 13) so that Love waves appear on the vertical seismometer component as so-called quasi-Love waves (e.g., Levin and Park, 1998).
 Backus (1962) discussed the effects of a rotating Earth on the propagation path of very long-period surface waves.
 While Love wave paths remain largely unaffected, Rayleigh wave great-circle paths precess about Earth's axis of rotation, effectively lengthening the travel path.
-Dispersion estimation that assume the direct great-circle path are then biased.
-While early measurements were not precise enough for this effect to be significant, modern observations probably need to be corrected for this effect, which depends on Earth's 1D structure much like the spheroidal-toroidal mode coupling does.
+Dispersion estimations that assume the direct great-circle path are then biased low.
+While early measurements were not precise enough for this effect to be significant, modern observations probably need to be corrected for this effect, which depends on Earth's 1-D structure much like the spheroidal-toroidal mode coupling does.

-4.2.1 Group Velocity
+1.04.3.2.1 Group velocity

-In the pre-computer era, surface wave group velocity was measured using the peak-and-trough method (e.g. Ewing and Press, 1954; Ewing et al., 1957).
-In a paper record, each peak, trough and zero was numbered and plotted against recorded time.
-The slope of this curve gives the period as function of travel time, from which the group velocity can be computed.
+In the precomputer era, surface wave group velocity was measured using the peak-and-trough method (e.g., Ewing and Press, 1954; Ewing et al., 1957).
+In a paper record, each peak, trough, and zero was numbered and plotted against recorded time.
+The slope of this curve gives the period as a function of travel time, from which the group velocity can be computed.
 This technique can be applied on well-dispersed signals but fails near Airy phases and for most Love waves because the waveforms are compressed.
-Even for the well-dispersed case, measurement errors are rarely better than 0.2km/s, or about 6.5%.
+Even for the well-dispersed case, measurement errors are rarely better than $0.2 \text{ kms}^{-1}$ , or about 6.5%.
 Since the late 1960s, when computers and the fast Fourier transform by Cooley and Tukey (1965) facilitated quick and comprehensive harmonic analyses, group velocity has been measured in the time-frequency domain.
-The most basic approach is the "moving window analysis" (Landisman et al., 1969).
-A sliding window is applied to a time series and the spectrum for each increment is tabulated in a time-frequency matrix, often called a Gabor matrix after Hungarian physicist Dennis Gabor (Gabor, 1947).
+The most basic approach is the 'moving window analysis' (Landisman et al., 1969).
+A sliding window is applied to a time series, and the spectrum for each increment is tabulated in a timefrequency matrix, often called a Gabor matrix after Hungarian physicist Dennis Gabor (Gabor, 1947).
 Such a diagram is also called energy diagram (when amplitude squared is plotted) or, when the travel time is converted to velocity, a vespagram.
-Figure 37 shows the Gabor matrix for the 1992 Flores Island Region record at station SSB (see Figure 2).
-The group velocity is then determined by tracing the ridge with the highest amplitudes in the two-dimensional plot.
-This approach has seen wide use in a number of applications that deal with non-stationary signals and is still used today, e.g. in the study of ocean swell generated signal in the microseism band (between 20 and 4s) that is caused by approaching large storm systems (e.g. Bromirski and Duennebier, 2002).
+Figure 37 shows the Gabor matrix for the 1992 Flores Island region record at station SSB (see Figure 2).
+The group velocity is then determined by tracing the ridge with the highest amplitudes in the 2-D plot.
+This approach has seen wide use in a number of applications that deal with nonstationary signals and is still used today, for example, in the study of ocean swell-